Ep #223: Self Sabotage

 – Jordan Peterson

-Self-sabotage is a way that we react to our emotions.
-It is something we do to ourselves consciously rather than something that just happens to us.
+Self sabotage is a way that we react to our emotions.
+It is something we do to ourselves consciously rather than something that just happens to us and it comes from a place of fear.

 So knowing that this is within our control, how do we stop the vicious spiral of disrupting our progress toward our goals and dreams?